Helpful Tips

 Time Zone

 The Time zone in France is Central European Standard Time.
-Nice, France is 7 hours ahead of Birmingham, Alabama.
+Nice, France is 6 hours ahead of Eastern Time Zone (New York City).

 Language

 French is the official language in France.
-English is fairly widely spoken along the touristy French Riviera, but much less so in the more rural back-country.
+English is fairly widely spoken along the French Riviera coastline, but much less so in the more rural back-country.

 Currency

 The currency used in France is the Euro.
-1 Dollar equals approximately 0.96 Euro.
+Please check the current exchange rate for an accurate Dollar to euro conversion.

 Electricity